How to Clean and Sterilize Body Piercing Jewelry

 Use this method as an alternative to soap or if the piece has hard-to-remove dirt and may still be dirty even after cleaning with soap and water.
-NOTE: Not for jewelry pieces that have electronic components.
+NOTE: Not suitable for jewelry pieces that have electronic components.

 - Bring some water to boil in a pot.

 - Place your piece in the water and allow the water with the piece in it to boil for approximately five minutes.
-This loosens any on the piece and sterilizes it.
+This loosens any dirt on the piece and sterilizes it.